DinMo

 For example, Airbnb could communicate on the uniqueness of its experiences, with a USP such as "Unique and authentic travel experiences, allowing you to live like a local anywhere in the world."

-Differentiating elements
+2️⃣ Differentiating elements

-This strategy emphasizes what sets you apart from the competition.
 For instance, M&M's has long relied on its slogan "Melts in your mouth, not in your hand" to challenge the competition and highlight the ease of preservation and consuming its products.

-Performance
+3️⃣ Performance

 Highlighting performance or results can be very persuasive.
-The USP of Domino’s Pizza: "Your pizza delivered in 30 minutes or less, or it's free," is a great example of this approach, reinforcing the brand's reputation for speed and reliability.
+The USP of Domino’s Pizza: "Your pizza delivered in 30 minutes or less, or it's free", is a great example of this approach, reinforcing the brand's reputation for speed and reliability.

-At DinMo, we position ourselves as "The only Customer Data Platform implementable in 30 minutes."
+💡 At DinMo, we position ourselves as "The only Customer Data Platform implementable in 30 minutes."

-Historical Expertise
+4️⃣ Historical Expertise

 Another strategy is to focus on exceptional expertise, especially for luxury brands.
 It is also possible to highlight additional services included in the offer.